Clinical AI that never leaves the device.

 If we haven't answered yours, reach out — we reply from the same people who train the models.

 An open-source medical NLP toolkit.
-Specialized transformer models fine-tuned for biomedical named-entity recognition — diseases, drugs, genes, anatomy, chemicals, oncology — plus PII extraction and de-identification across nine languages.
-Ships as a Python package, a Dockerized FastAPI service, and a Swift package (OpenMedKit) for macOS and iOS apps.
+Specialized transformer models fine-tuned for biomedical named-entity recognition — diseases, drugs, genes, anatomy, chemicals, oncology — plus PII extraction and de-identification across 15 supported PII language codes: ar, de, en, es, fr, he, hi, id, it, ja, nl, pt, te, th, and tr.
+These are the model-backed PII language allow-list.
+Ships as a Python package, Dockerized FastAPI and gRPC services, Swift and Kotlin OpenMedKit packages, React Native bridge, and browser runtime.
 Apache-2.0, no vendor lock-in, runs on your infrastructure.

 Encoder transformers (BERT, ELECTRA, DeBERTa families), not generative chat models.
 They do extraction and classification — pulling structured entities out of unstructured clinical text — and stay small enough to run on a laptop or a phone.
 The paper (arXiv:2508.01630) reports new state-of-the-art on 10 of 12 biomedical NER benchmarks.
 Think of them as complementary to the larger generative "medical LLM" category, not a replacement.